puppetlabs/puppet-docs/source/puppet/4.10/modules_metadata.md

     ]
 ```

-**Note:** Once you've generated your module and gone through the metadata dialog, you must manually edit the `metadata.json` file to include the dependency information.
+After you've generated your module and gone through the metadata dialog, you must manually edit the `metadata.json` file to include the dependency information.

 ### Version specifiers

-The version requirement in a dependency isn't limited to a single version; you can use several version specifiers that allow multiple versions.
+The version requirement in a dependency or requirementisn't limited to a single version; you can use several version specifiers that allow multiple versions.
 When installing your module, the Puppet module command will install the newest allowed version of a dependency that isn't installed yet, and won't touch any installed dependencies whose versions are OK.

 The version specifiers allowed in module dependencies are: